At St John’s, we aim to promote the love of reading by providing high quality texts that link to curriculum topic taught across all year groups.

 Each classroom has an extensive library, in which children can choose a home reader whenever they choose.
 Teachers regularly replenish and restock the classroom books corners, making sure it is an inviting space for children, with the most up-to-date titles by popular children’s authors.

 In Key Stage 1, children’s home reading books will be changed 2-3 times per week.
-These books will be linked to the phonics level the children are currently working at, or may be banded reading books.
-Children are also able to choose a home reading book from their classroom books corner to take home in addition to the phonic or banded books.
+These books will be linked to the phonics level the children are currently working at so they are fully decodable.
+Children are also able to choose a home reading book from their classroom books corner to take home in addition to the phonics book.

 In Key Stage 2, weekly reading challenges are set for the children twice a week.
 This encourages children to read regularly and develops a love of reading.
 Children are requested to record their reading in a home reading record, which we believes encourages children to share their reading with parents and develops good communications between home and school.